The Credit Crunch

 In order to start the process for a mortgage, you would arrange an appointment with the local Building Society Manager to see if you were eligible.
 The money in which they would lend to you if you qualify would be from the saving accounts of customers at that branch.
 In order to keep this running smoothly, they would make it so as the interest rates were higher towards borrowers than the set rate they were paying to savers to keep their profits increasing.

-When Banks started bringing in the lending process for First Time Mortgages in Nottingham, they discarded the use of this process.
+When Banks started bringing in the lending process for first time mortgages in Nottingham, they discarded the use of this process.
 To replace this, they started to ‘buy’ the money from certain markets which helped accelerate the rate at which they could lend.

 Fast-forward to the mid-2000s and Specialist Lenders had become more widespread, most appearing from the USA.
 They would lend to customers and then switch these customers to a different large financial institution, such as high street banks, who paid to acquire these customers.
 This kept the income flowing between these institutions.